mtayyab454/wordle_helper/README.md

 ##### Example

-Start with a random word.
+Start with a random guess.
 I started with "TANGO".
 <div align=center><img src="img/1.PNG" height = "30%" width = "30%"/></div>

 Based on the clues in first row run the function as follows.